Anatomy

 Label Overflow

-When the label in a Menu title or Menu item is too long for the available horizontal space, they wrap to form another line.
+When the label in a menu item or menu item group title is too long for the available horizontal space, it wraps to form another line.

 Usage